patrick-kidger/equinox/docs/pattern.md

 def foo(interp: AbstractPolynomialInterpolation)
     ... = interp.degree()
 ```
 you know that it is calling precisely `AbstractPolynomialInterpolation.degree`, and not an override in some subclass.
 This is excellent for code readability.
 Thus we get the rule that no method should be overridden.
-(And this rule will also be checked via the `strict=True` flag.)

 If we assume this, then we now find ourselves arriving at a conclusion: concrete means final.
 That is, once we have a concrete class (every abstract method/attribute defined in our ABCs is now overridden with an implementation, so we can instantiate this class), then it is now final (we're not allowed to re-override things, so subclassing is pointless).
 This is how we arrive at the abstract-or-final rule itself!